ryan-dozier/ConcurrentMerkle/README.md

 Specific Use Cases:
 * Potentially intel secure file i/o, this will depend on thread safety when accessing the same file, but currently their "merkle-esque" tree is used in a sequential manner
+    * talk with Dr. Solihin about this use case
 * Apache Cassandra/ Amazon DynamoDB both use merkle trees.
 I haven't dived too deep into how they are utilized.
 For DynamoDB it looked like they were using a merkle tree to help recover from crashes.
 If this is the case, it would stand to reason that having a concurrent version would allow them to more efficiently load information into the data structure.
 * Public key exchange (google Trillian)